ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 ### 2.2 GitHub Enterprise Server

-ZenHub Enterprise for Kubernetes requires a persistent connection to your own deployment of a recent version of [GitHub Enterprise Server](https://github.com/enterprise).
+Zenhub Enterprise for Kubernetes requires a persistent connection to your own deployment of a recent version of [GitHub Enterprise Server](https://github.com/enterprise).
 You can find specific version compatibility information in the [release notes](https://github.com/zenhubhq/zenhub-enterprise/releases).

-You will need to [set up an OAuth App](https://docs.github.com/en/developers/apps/creating-an-oauth-app) for ZenHub in your GitHub Enterprise Server.
+You will need to [set up an OAuth App](https://docs.github.com/en/developers/apps/creating-an-oauth-app) for Zenhub in your GitHub Enterprise Server.
 We recommend setting up the OAuth App under your primary GitHub Organization:

->**Application name**: ZenHub Enterprise
+>**Application name**: Zenhub Enterprise
 >
 >**Homepage URL**: `https://<subdomain_suffix>.<domain_tld>`
 >
 >**Application description**:
 >
->> ZenHub Enterprise is the only self-hosted, Kubernetes-based team collaboration solution built for GitHub Enterprise Server.
+>> Zenhub Enterprise is the only self-hosted, Kubernetes-based team collaboration solution built for GitHub Enterprise Server.
 Plan roadmaps, use taskboards, and generate automated reports directly from your team’s work in GitHub.
 Always accurate.
 >
 >**Authorization callback URL**: `https://<subdomain_suffix>.<domain_tld>/api/auth/github/callback`

 ### 2.3 Kubernetes

-In order to get started with ZenHub, you must have an existing Kubernetes cluster set up.
+In order to get started with Zenhub, you must have an existing Kubernetes cluster set up.
 You should:

-- Be using Kubernetes (>= 1.16).
+- Be using Kubernetes (>= 1.21).
 - Have `kubectl` installed locally with credentials to access the cluster.
 - Have [`kustomize`](https://kustomize.io/) installed locally (>= 3.9.4).
 - Create a dedicated Kubernetes namespace.
 Grant your user full access to that namespace.
-- Have the capability to pull Docker images from ZenHub's public Docker registry or have access to a private Docker registry where you can push images (and your cluster should have the ability to pull from that private registry).
+- Have the capability to pull Docker images from Zenhub's public Docker registry or have access to a private Docker registry where you can push images (and your cluster should have the ability to pull from that private registry).

 ### 2.4 PostgreSQL

-ZenHub will require a connection to a PostgreSQL 11 database.
+Zenhub will require a connection to a PostgreSQL 11 database.
 We recommend the latest 11.x version.
-At the moment ZenHub does **not** support PostgreSQL 12.0 or greater.
+At the moment Zenhub does **not** support PostgreSQL 12.0 or greater.

 > ⚠️ **NOTE:** We strongly recommend running this database outside the Kubernetes cluster via a database provider.

-> ⚠️ **NOTE:** The user provided to ZenHub in the `postgres_url` connection string must be a `superuser` on the database.
-This is required to install Postgres extensions required for the ZenHub database architecture.
+> ⚠️ **NOTE:** The user provided to Zenhub in the `postgres_url` connection string must be a `superuser` on the database.
+This is required to install Postgres extensions required for the Zenhub database architecture.

 ### 2.5 MongoDB

-ZenHub will require a connection to a MongoDB database.
+Zenhub will require a connection to a MongoDB database.
 We recommend using the latest 4.x version.
 It is also recommended to avoid MongoDB version 4.4.5 which was released with a [critical issue](https://docs.mongodb.com/manual/release-notes/4.4/#4.4.5---apr-8--2021).

 > ⚠️ **NOTE:** We strongly recommend running this database outside the Kubernetes cluster via a database provider.